 The poplar trees in Abbeyleix causing complaints

-She tabled a motion to the November meeting of the Portlaoise Municipal District.
+He tabled a motion to the September meeting of Portlaoise Municipal District.